fahdkhan98/DBS-HotelManagement/README.md

 ```
 ### Step 2: Make Sure that you have a MySQL Server up and running either in your local computer or hosted remotely
+By default, a flask application runs on port `5000` on `localhost`.
+So head over to http://localhost:5000 and start using!

 # Screenshots